Persian Chicken Kebabs with Saffron and Lemon

 Where rice dishes are referred to as ‘polo’ (pronounced ‘pawlaw’) it usually indicates that the rice has been mixed with some other ingredient.
 Our plain white rice, served with our kebabs and khoresh (stews) is referred to as ‘chelow.‘ In the case of this dish, barberries are the additional ingredient.

-Zereshk polo is a sweet and sour dish, where the barberries are gently sautéed on a low heat with sugar and bloomed saffron water before being added to the rice.
+‘Morgh’ means ‘chicken’ in Persian and refers to the accompanying protein served with the rice.
 It is commonly served with poached saffron chicken or chicken stewed in a saffron sauce and either layered through the rice or on the side.
-Some Persian restaurants serve it with jujeh kabab (grilled chunks of chicken, marinated in onion, lemon juice and saffron).
-Either way, you must be getting a sense that some kind of saffron flavoured chicken complements this sweet and sour rice dish.
+Some Persian restaurants serve it with Jujeh Kabab (grilled chunks of chicken, marinated in onion, lemon juice and saffron).
+Either way, you must be getting a sense that some kind of saffron flavoured chicken complements this sweet and sour rice dish!

-You can also eat this rice with saffron stewed chicken and I will post a recipe for this in due course, but for now the recipe below is a homage to the dish I grew up with and loved.
-The recipe below will also result in the delicious crispy rice formed at the bottom of the pot called tahdig which adds a lovely crunchy texture to the dish.
+You can also eat this rice with saffron stewed chicken (see picture below).
+I will post a recipe for this in due course, but for now the recipe below is a homage to the dish I grew up with.
+The recipe below will also result in the delicious crispy rice formed at the bottom of the pot (tahdig).
+Tahdig adds a lovely crunchy texture to the dish.

 Zereshk Polo ba Morgh